Methodology Disclosure · Paper 02 of 4

 That's a number a CFO can act on.

-1.3 FAIR is an international standard
+1.3 FAIR is an open standard

 Using FAIR isn't experimental.
 It's what mature risk programs already do.